jbg/agent-api-discovery/draft-hugo-agent-api-discovery.md

 ## Description with OpenAPI Specification

 Once an agent has discovered an API through the catalog mechanism described in Section 1, it needs to understand the API's capabilities, parameters, and data structures.
-The OpenAPI Specification {{?OAS}} provides a standardized, machine-readable format for this purpose.
+The OpenAPI Specification {{OAS}} provides a standardized, machine-readable format for this purpose.

 ### OpenAPI Document Discovery